viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 ## Set Up your Plant Watering Robot

 Before programming the Pi to make the plant watering robot functional, you need to physically set up the plant watering robot by wiring the different components together.
-You will set up the robot to receive signals from the capacitive soil moisture sensor and signal to the peristaltic pump when it is time to pump water from the water's box to the plant's box.
+You will set up the robot to receive signals from the capacitive soil moisture sensor and signal to the peristaltic pump when it is time to pump water from the water's container to the plant's container.

 ### Wire your ADC